binipringle/evidence/_texts/1-condensedoutline.md

 ## Rule 105 Limiting Evidence

-If the court admits evidence that is admissible against a party or for a purpose but not against another party or for another purpose, the court, on timely request, must restrict the evidence to its proper scope and instruct the jury accordingly.
+If the court admits evidence that is admissible for one purpose (or against one party) but not another, the trial judge **must**, if requested, restrict the evidence to its proper scope and instruct the jury accordingly.
+Rule 105 presumes that juries will follow instructions and the limiting instruction will therefore limit any unfair prejudice stemming from jury misuse.

+*The non-proponent party would argue that a limiting instruction is prejudicial because it actually brings possible uses of the evidence to the jury's attention which they might not have thought of otherwise.*

 [Return to top](https://binipringle.github.io/evidence/texts/1-condensedoutline/)